Need a New Job? Find It Here!

 3. Now extract the downloaded folder to program files.

-4. Download the Phantom this driver and add the jar to your project.
+4. Download the Phantom driver and add the jar to your project.

 5. Paste the following code into Eclipse.